-If you arrived on this page because you have a pet with cancer, please register and I will do everything I can to help you beat this horrible disease using already proven effective natural protocols.
+If you arrived on this page because you have a pet with cancer, please register and I will share the information I have collected over the last two decades.
+I do not treat animals but I can guide and assist you to possibly help you beat this horrible disease sharing natural protocols.
 Register here.

-You can also support these one-of-a-kind projects by donating to my funding raising campaign at GOFUNDME.
-I'm currently unable to secure funding for these projects since the ones benefiting from this are us pet owners not the commercial enterprises that make billions of dollars selling food that kills our beloved pets.
+You can also support these one-of-a-kind projects by donating to my funding raising campaign at Long Living Pets Research Foundation I'm currently unable to secure funding for these projects since the ones benefiting from this are us pet owners, not the commercial enterprises that make billions of dollars selling food that kills our beloved pets.
 Strong words I know, but sadly in many cases the truth.
 Close to 50% of our pets get cancer and that is not acceptable to me!
 The pets with cancer that I have assisted over the last 15 years were all fed a kibble type diet.
 All!